Crispy Baked Tortilla Wraps with Peanut Tempeh

 • Sodium: 93mg

-1. Seal the Deal: Always bake your wraps seam-side down.
-The weight of the wrap presses the seam against the hot baking sheet, sealing it shut naturally so you don’t need toothpicks or messy egg washes.
+• Always bake wraps seam-side down.
+The weight of the wrap presses the seam against the hot baking sheet, sealing it shut naturally.

-4. Peanut Butter Choice Matters: Use drippy, natural peanut butter (100% peanuts) for the best texture.
-If your peanut butter is the thick, sugary kind, whisk it with a teaspoon of warm water before spreading to make it easier to work with.
+• Use a drippy, natural peanut butter for the best texture.
+If yours is thick, whisk it with a teaspoon of warm water to make it more spreadable.

-5. Crispy Finish: For extra golden crispy tortilla wraps, lightly brush the tops with a tiny bit of olive oil or give them a quick spray of cooking oil before popping them into the oven.
+• For an extra golden, crispy finish, lightly brush the tops of the wraps with olive oil or use cooking spray before popping them into the oven.

 0 0 votes